pnnl/ExaGO/docs/web/README.ci_clusters.md

 ExaGO can be installed on Newell easily with `cmake`.

-First create build directory outside the ExaGO source directory.
+First create a build directory outside the ExaGO source directory.
 For example
 ```
 $ mkdir build
 $ ls
 build  exago
 $
 ```
-Then from build directory configure ExaGO using `cmake`:
+Then configure ExaGO from the build directory using `cmake`:
 ```
 $ cd build
 $ cmake ../exago
 $ make install
 ```

-If you would like to configure ExaGO to use all options used in continuous integration, invoke CMake like so:
+If you would like to configure ExaGO to use all the options used in continuous integration, invoke CMake like so:

 ```console